pyControl/docs/docs/user-guide/pycontrol-data.md

 ## Importing data

 The [data_import](https://github.com/pyControl/code/blob/master/tools/data_import.py) module in the *tools* folder contains Python classes for importing and representing pyControl data.
 It implements two different approaches for representing pyControl data in Python.
 The first uses custom Python classes to represent pyControl data; a `Session` class represents data from a single session, and an `Experiment` class represents data from an experiment consisting of multiple sessions and subjects.
-The second uses [Pandas](https://pandas.pydata.org/) dataframes to represent data, with a `session_dataframe` function to generates a dataframe from a single sessions data file, and an `experiment_dataframe` function to generate a dataframe containing data from multiple sessions and subjects.
+The second uses [Pandas](https://pandas.pydata.org/) dataframes to represent data, with a `session_dataframe` function to generates a dataframe from a single session's data file, and an `experiment_dataframe` function to generate a dataframe containing data from multiple sessions and subjects.

 A `load_analog_data` function is also provided to loads analog signals saved as pyControl analog `.pca` datafiles.